sebsikora/curve_fitting/README.md

 It is a guide to using Python tools including numpy and scipy to work with research data, in this case to perform arbitrary curve-fitting, for the benefit of scientist colleagues comfortable with the algebra but uncomfortable moving beyond Microsoft Excel or the odd bit of Matlab to perform their analyses.

+More broadly, the same approach can be used to solve for unknowns in any multivariate scalar function, via constrained minimisation.

 [The tutorial](tutorial_ipython_notebook.ipynb)